 All entries must be original in concept, design and execution and may not violate any U.S. copyright laws.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
 Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).

 Artwork should be delivered to one of Rep. Walker's Congressional District Offices.
-The Alamance County Office is located at 219 W. Elm St, Graham, NC 27253 [Mailing Address: Post Office Box 812] and the Guilford County office is located at 809 Green Valley Road, Suite 104, Greensboro, NC 27408 [Mailing Address: P.O.
+The Alamance County Office is located at 219 W. Elm St, Graham, NC 27253 [Mailing Address: Post Office Box 812], the Randolph County Office at 222 Sunset Avenue, Suite 101, Asheboro, NC 27203 and the Guilford County office is located at 809 Green Valley Road, Suite 104, Greensboro, NC 27408 [Mailing Address: P.O.
 Box 10072].
-Our office can also make arrangements with students to pickup artwork during one of our mobile office hours throughout the district.
-Please call us at 336-333-5005 to make such arrangements.
+Our office can also make arrangements with students to pickup artwork, please call us at 336-333-5005 to make such arrangements.

 - Artwork Release Webform (Below)

-If you would like more information on the annual Congressional District Art Competition, please contact Rudy Olivo at 336-333-5005.
+If you would like more information on the annual Congressional District Art Competition, please contact our Greensboro District Office at 336-333-5005.